-- iv) a nonconforming structure, object of natural growth, or use to become a greater hazard to air navigation than it was at the time of the adoption of the airport zoning regulations relating to the structure, object of natural growth, or use or at the time of the application for the permit. - c) Applications for permit shall be applied to and issued by the administrative agency (City of Castroville).
+- iii) A nonconforming structure or object of natural growth to become higher than it was at the time of the adoption of the Regulation relating to the structure or object of natural growth or at the time of the application for the permit; - iv) A nonconforming structure, object of natural growth, or use to become a greater hazard to air navigation than it was at the time of the adoption of the Regulation relating to the structure, object of natural growth, or use at the time of the application for the permit.

+c) Except as provided in section b), an application for a permit shall be granted.

-Section 14.
+Section 13.
 Variances.
-Any person desiring to erect or increase the height of any structure, or permit the growth of any tree, or use his property, in violation of the regulations prescribed in this article may apply to the airport board of adjustment for a variance from such regulations in question.
+Any person desiring to erect or increase the height of any structure, or permit the growth of any tree, or use his property in violation of this Regulation may apply to the Airport Board of Adjustment (ABoA) for a variance from such regulations in question.
 The application for variance shall be accompanied by a determination from the Federal Aviation Administration as to the effect of the proposal on the operation of air navigation facilities and the safe, efficient use of navigable airspace.
-Such variance shall be allowed where it is duly found that a literal application or enforcement of such regulations will result in unnecessary hardship and the relief granted would not be contrary to the public interest, but would do substantial justice and be in accordance with the spirit of the regulation in this article.
-The airport board of adjustment may impose any reasonable conditions on the variance it considers necessary to accomplish the purposes of this article.
+Such variance shall be allowed where it is duly found that a literal application or enforcement of this Regulation will result in unnecessary hardship and the relief granted would not be contrary to the public interest, but would do substantial justice and be in accordance with the spirit of this Regulation.
+The ABoA may impose any reasonable conditions on the variance it considers necessary to accomplish the purposes of this Regulation.
 Additionally, a copy of the variance application shall be provided to the Airport Manager or his/her designee for advice as to the aeronautical effects of the variance.

-Section 15.
+Section 14.
 Appeals.

-- a) A decision of the administrative agency made in its administration of this article may be appealed to the airport board of adjustment by: - i) a person who is aggrieved by the decision; - ii) a taxpayer who is affected by the decision; or - iii) the governing body of a political subdivision or a joint airport zoning board that believes the decision is an improper application of the airport zoning regulation. - b) The appellant must file with the airport board of adjustment and the administrative agency a notice of appeal specifying the grounds for the appeal.
+- a) A decision of the administrative agency made in its administration of this Regulation may be appealed to the ABoA by: - i) a person who is aggrieved by the decision; - ii) a taxpayer who is affected by the decision; or - iii) the governing body of a political subdivision or a joint Airport Zoning Board that believes the decision is an improper application of the Regulation. - b) The appellant must file with the ABoA and the Administrative Agency a notice of appeal specifying the grounds for the appeal.
 The appeal must be filed within a reasonable time as determined by the rules of the board.
-On receiving the notice, the administrative agency shall immediately transmit to the airport board of adjustment all the papers constituting the record of the action that is appealed. - c) An appeal stays all proceedings in furtherance of the action that is appealed unless the administrative agency certifies in writing to the airport board of adjustment facts supporting the agency's opinion that a stay would cause imminent peril to life or property.
-In that case, the proceedings may be stayed only by an order of the airport board of adjustment, after notice to the administrative agency, if due cause is shown. - d) The airport board of adjustment shall set a reasonable time for the appeal hearing and shall give public notice of the hearing and due notice to the parties in interest.
+On receiving the notice, the Administrative Agency shall immediately transmit to the ABoA all the papers constituting the record of the action that is appealed. - c) An appeal stays all proceedings in furtherance of the action that is appealed unless the Administrative Agency certifies in writing to the ABoA facts supporting the agency's opinion that a stay would cause imminent peril to life or property.
+In that case, the proceedings may be stayed only by an order of the ABoA, after notice to the Administrative Agency, if due cause is shown. - d) The ABoA shall set a reasonable time for the appeal hearing and shall give public notice of the hearing and due notice to the parties in interest.
 A party may appear at the appeal hearing in person or by agent or attorney.
-The airport board of adjustment shall decide the appeal within a reasonable time.

-- e) The airport board of adjustment may reverse or affirm, in whole or in part, or modify the administrative agency's order, requirement, decision, or determination from which an appeal is taken and make the correct order, requirement, decision, or determination, and for that purpose the airport board of adjustment has the same authority as the administrative agency.
+The ABoA shall decide the appeal within a reasonable time. - e) The ABoA may reverse or affirm, in whole or in part, or modify the Administrative Agency's order, requirement, decision, or determination from which an appeal is taken and make the correct order, requirement, decision, or determination, and for that purpose the ABoA has the same authority as the Administrative Agency.